Previous sexual assault convict whose killing of a nurse led to safety changes sentenced to 50 years

 Michael Reese, 40, admitted that he killed Joyce Grayson on Oct.
 28, 2023, at the home in Willimantic where he was living under electronic monitoring while on probation for stabbing and sexually assaulting another woman in 2006.
 The prison sentence, which mandates no early release or parole, was part of a plea deal.

-Grayson, a 63-year-old mother of six and a nurse for 36 years, had gone to the house to administer medication to Reese.
+Grayson, a 63-year-old mother of six and a nurse for 36 years, had gone to the house to administer medication to Reese, who was on probation after having served more than 14 years in prison for the 2006 attack.

 Reese, who wore a tan prison suit and a black face mask, did not speak during the hearing at Danielson Superior Court.
 His lawyers spoke on his behalf, saying he apologizes to Grayson's family and is ashamed of what he did.